adegard/AHK_SCRIPTS/README.md

 <h1>MACRO RECORDER in AutoHotKey: </h1>
-Easily record Macro of Mouse Moves, clicks and Keys capturing:
+MACRO RECORDER is a Free Automation Tool and Script Generator.
+It is based on AutoHotkey language and provides users a simple recorder.
 </br>

 # Why This ?
-Macro recorder for Autohotkey accelerate script coding.
+Easily record without coding: Mouse Moves, clicks and Keys press capture.
 Just record sequences of what you do.
-Macro record all for you and create an executable File "macro.ahk" to re-play all sequence...
+MACRO RECORDER saves all for you in an executable File "macro.ahk" (Autohotkey installed) to re-play all the sequence...
 Enjoy!

 # DEMO on Youtube (French)
 https://youtu.be/HpqP9H30_Lg